 Use cases and scenarios [editor: Ashiq]

 Resource reservation is a basic feature in any virtualization-based network operation.
 In order to perform such resource reservation from NFVO to VIM, NFVI capacity information is also necessary at the NFVO side.
-Below, three use cases to show typical requirements and solutions for resource reservation for future usage and capacity management is presented.
+Below, three use cases to show typical requirements and solutions for resource reservation for future usage and capacity management is presented..

 Simple resource reservation